CRANIOSACRAL FASCIAL THERAPY

 Can CFT help with feeding problems?

 YES!
 This was the main reason for me choosing to train in CFT.
 As an IBCLC I was seeing so many babies with side preference, being uncomfortable, back arching, tongue tie, the list goes on.
-There was only so much I could do as there was clearly more going on with the body that, as an IBCLC alone, I could support with.
+There was only so much I could do as there was clearly more going on with the body that, as an IBCLC alone, I couldn't support with.
 I frequently referred to local providers for support but I was becoming frustrated at not being able to do this myself.
 So when the opportunity arose I obviously took it!
 This has enhanced by practice and the two (IBCLC & CFT) go hand in hand with each other.
 I can now focus on a whole body approach to get to the root cause of the issue.

 Can you tell me more?